University of Kansas Medical Center

-Seeking to develop strategies to prevent breast cancer in moderate to high risk women and to improve health and quality of life for breast cancer survivors.
+To develop strategies to prevent breast cancer in moderate- to high-risk women and to improve health and quality of life for breast cancer survivors.

 Carol Fabian received her MD, internal medicine and oncology training from the University of Kansas School of Medicine in Kansas City, Kansas.
 Dr. Fabian joined the faculty at the University of Kansas Medical Center in 1977 and currently holds the rank of Professor.
 She serves as the Director of the Breast Cancer Prevention and Survivorship Centers.
 These centers are heavily involved in translational research in addition to providing clinical services.
 She leads the Cancer Prevention Research Program within the University of Kansas Cancer Center and holds the Morris Family Endowed Chair in Cancer Prevention.